-In these innovation-rich times, new interesting 3D printer filaments come out to the market on a yearly basis.
+In these innovation-rich times, new interesting 3D printing filaments come out to the market on a yearly basis.
 If some 3D printing materials keep breaking records in specifications and properties, then others are created for those who like to play with some fun features.
 At times, it is hard to find your way around in the sea of different filaments.

 This guide covers: